jonlpersson/ed-latimore/site/_posts/2024-07-10-developing-foreign-language-skills.md

 Growing up, I dabbled in different languages.
 I took Japanese in high school and a semester of Russian in college.
 I learned how to read Hebrew and order food in Chinese, picked up some French basics when I met my girlfriend and learned basic conversational Portuguese in Portugal.

 While I've always dabbled in Spanish, I only recently had the time, energy, and resources to seriously invest in my Spanish skills.
-While I haven't attained fluency in that I can spontaneously talk about anything with anyone and understand an entire episode of Narcos without subtitles (a personal goal), I recently took an online version of the Common European Framework of Reference Languages exam for Spanish.
+While I haven't attained fluency in that I can spontaneously talk about anything with anyone and understand an entire episode of Narcos without subtitles (a personal goal).

+I recently took an online version of the Common European Framework of Reference Languages exam for Spanish.
 I placed firmly into the B2 level with my knowledge of the language.
 My speaking and comprehension ability is strong enough that I carried on conversations and solved problems during a recent trip to Puerto Vallarta.

 This post is not about what I did to improve my Spanish ability.
 Instead, it's about the general methods I've discovered along the way for improving the speed at which I acquired communicative skills in Spanish and the efficacy.